How much is the county fee?

 The Jobs and Transportation Act passed by the Oregon Legislature and signed by Governor Kulongoski in 2009.How much money will the fee raise?

-In addition to the state vehicle registration fee, Multnomah County residents will pay an additional fee of $19 per year per vehicle ($38 for a two-year renewal) to help pay for the new Sellwood Bridge.
+In addition to the state vehicle registration fee, Multnomah County residents will pay an additional fee of $19 per year per vehicle ($38 for a two-year renewal) to help pay for the new Sellwood Bridge and the planning phase of the Earthquake Ready Burnside Bridge project.